foopod/blog-2.0/_tutorials/how-to-gooogle.md

 Google is starting to get better at matching questions to answers.
 But it's excellent at finding answers on their own.

-Try searching for the answer on it's own, think about how it would be phrased.
+Try searching for the answer on its own, think about how it would be phrased.

 So instead of searching for `What is the land mass of Australia?`, try looking for the answer `Australia land mass`.
 Not only is it quicker to type in, but you will find it even if no one has asked the question.